With the 2022 WNBA draft officially set for April 11, let’s talk about the least important thing: what are the athletes going to wear?

-As Lindsay Gibbs pointed out in her incredible draft fashion retrospective, players spent years dressing for Draft Day like it was an interview (and looking like they were given one hour in a Sears to find the right outfit).
+As Lindsay Gibbs pointed out in her incredible draft fashion retrospective, players spent years dressing for Draft Day like it was an interview and they were given one hour in a Sears to find the right outfit.
 To be fair, shopping for a suit when you’re a woman over 6’0 seems like an absolute nightmare, so I think we can give them a pass on some mistakes.

 But let’s not focus on the lowlights.
 Here are the players that started out their WNBA career on a high note.
 I’ve broken down the WNBA draft fashion into categories and then selected my favorite from each group.

 Satou absolutely stole the show in the 2020 draft with her custom boldly patterned suit.
 She later sported this custom hoodie, representing her U.S., German, and Gambian origins, which said “Mehr Als Ein Athlet” (More Than an Athlete) a nod to the quote from Lebron James and included authentic African fabrics.
 The message was a fitting start to the activist-athlete’s WNBA career and to the 2020 season in general, which was dedicated to social justice.